XeinTDM/TelegramRAT/README.md

 4. Deploy the compiled binary on the target system.
 5. Start the application and control it through your Telegram bot.

+## Runtime behavior

+`TelegramRAT` supervises the polling loop and automatically recreates the Telegram client if an unexpected error occurs.
+Each retry clears any cached command state, notifies the configured owner about the failure, and waits with an exponential backoff (up to 60 seconds) before reconnecting.
+Pressing <kbd>Ctrl</kbd> + <kbd>C</kbd> requests a graceful shutdown so the bot can stop polling without forcing another restart.

 ## Configuration

 `TelegramRAT` reads its runtime configuration from **environment variables** or an optional `appsettings.json` file located next to the executable.
 Environment variables have priority; any value that is missing falls back to `appsettings.json`.